Here are answers to frequently asked questions:

 What if I can’t get to the foodbank centre?

+The first option is to ask a family member or friend to come to the foodbank on your behalf, with any voucher code that has been issued.
 Our foodbank may be able to deliver your food parcel to your home, especially if you have mobility needs or are unwell.
 Please discuss this with the agency that refers you and get in touch with the foodbank directly to discuss this.